Introduction to Gestalt Therapy:

 This training draws from the book, Gestalt Counselling in Action (4th Edition), by Petruska Clarkson and Simon Cavicchia.
 Training participants may benefit from purchasing the book prior to the training and bringing it with them as a resource.
 Available from: http://www.amazon.com/Gestalt-Counselling-Action/dp/1446211282

-Noeticus Counseling Center and Training Institute is a community-based, not-for-profit counseling and training center based in Denver, Colorado.
+Noeticus Counseling Center and Training Institute is a community-based, not-for-profit counseling and training center founded in 2004 and based in Denver, Colorado.
 Our mission is to provide innovative, effective, and affordable counseling and educational services to a broad range of individuals, couples, and families living within the greater Denver/Boulder community.
 We are also committed to offering basic and advanced training opportunities to mental health professionals both locally and across the country.
 We especially value doing this through collaborative and engaging community partnerships or affiliations with other like-minded individuals, organizations, agencies, institutions, universities, and foundations.